simpeter/apd/docs/lab1.md

 The cloud operator's goal is to minimize cost.
 Currently, the hotel reservation application requires 3 servers.
 Can we reduce this number?
-Start the experiment with just a single server and measure latency over load.
+Start the experiment with just a single server and determine the latency-throughput curve.

 How does the measured max point of the curve compare to the one measured in assignment 1?
 Calculate the ratio of the max point